danielsaidi/website_danielsaidi/collections/_posts/2012/2012-07-04-json-in-ios.md

 @end
 ```

-I then created a small implementation of this protocol, which looks like this:
+then created a small implementation of this protocol, which looks like this:

 ```objc
 #import <Foundation/Foundation.h>